mlambert125/new-java-curriculum/content/java-setup-2/_index.md

 ### Connecting Our Repository

 Now that we have created a repository on GitHub for our project, we need to connect our project in IntelliJ to that GitHub repository.
 The easiest way to do this is to use IntellIJ’s built-in git integration.

-On the left of the main IntelliJ window, there are icon tabs to switch our project view to other views.
-If you don’t see the **Commit** options shown below (icon of a circle with a line on either side), click the **…** icon and choose **Commit**.
+1. On the left of the main IntelliJ window, click the **Commit** tab (icon of a circle with a line on either side.)
+If you don't see the **Commit** options shown below (icon of a circle with a line on either side), click the **…** icon and choose **Commit**.

 ![Commit Tab](commit-tab.png)

-This tab will allow us to integrate our project with git, and in our case, github.
+2. Once you see this tab, click **Create Git repository**, to make a local repository and bind it to our remote github repository.

 ![Commit Tab Create Repository](commit-tab-create-repository.png)

-Once you see this tab, click **Create Git repository**, to make a local repository and bind it to our remote github repository.
+3. The dialog that is shown will default to the location of our project, which is exactly what we want.
+Click the **OK** button.

 ![Create Git Repository Dialog](create-git-repository-dialog.png)

-The dialog that is shown will default to the location of our project, which is exactly what we want.
-Click the **OK** button.
+4. Back on the tab, check the top checkbox to include all of our code, enter the message “Initial Commit” (or similar) into the textbox and click the **Commit and Push** button.
+This will commit your changes and then will show a dialog to sync them up to the remote github repository.
+The next thing to do is to tell IntelliJ where that repository is.

 ![Commit](commit.png)

-Back on the tab, check the top checkbox to include all of our code, enter the message “Initial Commit” (or similar) into the textbox and click the **Commit and Push** button.
+5. Click the **Define remote link** in the top-left.

 ![Push Dialog](push-dialog.png)

-This will commit your changes and then will show a dialog to sync them up to the remote github repository.
-The next thing to do is to tell IntelliJ where that repository is.
-Click the **Define remote link** in the top-left.
+6. The default name **origin** is fine, and is what we want since other tools also treat it as default.
+For the **URL**, you need to copy the link that we got from GitHub earlier:

 ![Define Remote](define-remote.png)

-The default name **origin** is fine, and is what we want since other tools also treat it as default.
-For the **URL**, you need to copy the link that we got from GitHub earlier:

 ![GitHub Empty Repository URL](github-empty-repository-url.png)

-Once this is entered, click **OK** and then **Push** to sync your changes up to GitHub.
+7. Click **OK** and then **Push** to sync your changes up to GitHub.
 You can verify that this was done correctly by refreshing the GitHub page.
 It should now look like this:

 ![GitHub Pushed Repository](github-pushed-repository.png)